ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel453CN/connectivity_Guide.rst.txt

     address; in this case, the user is identified by a “Cookie” which the browser presents to VIRTEL with the HTTP request.

+.. _V453CN_Introduction:

 *2.4.1.3.
-HTTP connections with non-predefined terminals*
+HTTP connections with non-predefined terminals.
+ForceLUNAME option*

 It is possible for an HTTP client to connect to VIRTEL with a parameter specifying an arbitrary VTAM LU name to be used as relay name for host applications.
 For this to work, four conditions must be fulfilled: